One of the most interesting aspects of my travels around Mayo is discovering the history behind some of the historic buildings that dot the landscape.

 Deirbhle’s Twist stone circle

-The stunning natural beauty of the rocky landscape of the western side of the Mullet has been celebrated by the Deirbhle’s Twist sculptor, on a hilltop near in the townland of Fallmore, a short drive from the Glosh Tower.
+The stunning natural beauty of the rocky landscape of the western side of the Mullet has been celebrated by the Deirbhle’s Twist sculptor, on a hilltop near the townland of Fallmore, a short drive from the Glosh Tower.

 Deirbhle’s Twist overlooks the Atlantic with magnificent views of Achill to the south and the Inishkea Islands to the west.